What is the Best Study Plan for the Alternative PANRE?

 The category differentiation differs slightly from last year:

 The Alternative PANRE contains 200 questions that are derived from these categories and in approximately this distribution.

 For these reasons, advance preparation may not be required, however, if you would feel more prepared by studying in advance or during the two-year PANRE Pilot period, please feel free to do so utilizing the same approaches you would have used for traditional PANRE review (self-study, practice questions, review courses, etc).

 The answers to the questions above…for question 1 the answer is (C) Discharge and observation by family or friends.
 For question 2 the answer is (E) Superficial spreading melanoma.

 But if you are like most PAs who are focused on your specialty area and do not spend much time outside of it…you may want to consider the Rosh Review Alternative PANRE Qbank that covers every topic listed in the NCCPA PANRE Content Blueprint.
-This Qbank gives you the opportunity to become familiar with the required core medical knowledge and to practice it in a low stress environment so that you can answer your Alternative PANRE questions correctly on the first try.
+This Qbank gives you the opportunity to become familiar with the required core medical knowledge and to practice it in a low-stress environment so you can answer your Alternative PANRE questions correctly on the first try.
 And at the very least, you’ll gain even more skills to help you in practice.